apache/nuttx/Documentation/introduction/detailed_support.rst

 -  **STM32L476 MDK**.
 Very basic support for NuttX on the Motorola Moto Z MDK was contributed by Jim Wylder in NuttX 7.18.
 A simple NSH configuration is available for the STM32L476 chip.
-See the `Moto Mods Development Kit <http://developer.motorola.com/buy/>`__ and the board `README <https://github.com/apache/incubator-nuttx/blob/master/boards/arm/stm32l4/stm32l476-mdk/README.txt>`__ file for further information.
+See the board `README <https://github.com/apache/incubator-nuttx/blob/master/boards/arm/stm32l4/stm32l476-mdk/README.txt>`__ file for further information.